virajratnakar-dev/live_website/README.md

 # ⚡ Chaos Clicker

+to access this website from any device, use this link:

 A minimal, neon-themed browser clicker game with a retro cyberpunk aesthetic.
 Built using pure HTML, CSS, and JavaScript — no frameworks, no dependencies.

 🎮 Overview